lindoran/ps1pwfake/README.md

 the power supply has been replaced with a standard ATX power supply wired as an AT power supply (either using an adapter or direct wire).

+This will probibly work with other computers with momentary switches. but has not been tested with anything other than my PS/1

 This should work with most 5V attiny chips and boards but you will need to work out pin assignments.